ssvaidyanathan/apigee-nodejs-app-engine/README.md

 ### Replacing apigee-access module

 - If your NodeJS proxy uses apigee-access node_module, you can set all the flow variables as custom headers (like mentioned above).
-Use the Key Value Map policy and Cache policies to populate customer headers and pass that to the Apigee Target (which is the App Engine in this case).
+Use the Key Value Map policy and Cache policies to populate custom headers and pass that to the Apigee Target (which is the App Engine in this case).
 - App Engine can use the custom headers for its internal business logic.
 This would be the best approach to re-write the NodeJS code using apigee-access to App Engine